 I noticed that he had hardly spoken in weeks.
 I saw the flesh sag off of his little bottom.
 When he fell down, he was too weak to get up and I had to stand him back up.

-I was terrified of how I would care for him when he came home.
+I was terrified of how I would care for him when he came home after having type 1 diabetes diagnosis.
 They gave me things to read and I learned that if he went “low” while he was asleep he could have a seizure and die.

-I learned about the damage that the Ketoacidosis could have caused.
-I learned what could develop in my son at a very early age.
-I also learned what my life would be about–fighting this disease, improving awareness, and doing everything I could for my son and everyone else’s children who live with diabetes no matter what their age.
+As I read the pamphlets that they gave me, I learned about the damage that the Ketoacidosis could have caused.
+There were complications that could develop in my son at a very early age.
+I also learned what my life would be about.
+I would be forever fighting this disease, improving awareness, and doing everything I could for my son and everyone else’s children who live with diabetes no matter what their age.